mervecoskunn/swedishcourses/README.md

 - Gallery section containing photographs taken with the participants of the course and interviews with them.
 -  New announcements to announce new events to be held at appropriate times according to participant demands.

+ # Technologies Used

+  - HTML5 - provides the content and structure for the website.
+  - CSS - provides the styling.
+  - BALSAMIQ - used to create the wireframes.
+  - GITPOD - used to deploy the website.
+  - GITHUB - used to host and edit the website.

 # Testing
   - All codes and features were tested with DevTools.